Dr. Jenna Shim

 Laramie, WY 82071

 The ESL program has recently undergone a moderate revision as you will note in the new course offerings.
-Based on feedback from teachers who had been in the program, we have worked to collapse the two language courses (linguistics and sociolinguistics) into one course: Linguistics, Language Teaching and Social Context.
+Based on feedback from teachers who had been in the program, we have worked to collapse the two language courses (linguistics and sociolinguistics) into one course: Social Literacies.
 At the same time (again based on feedback from teachers), we have extended coursework around the theory and methods of ESL into two classes: Theory and Methods of ESL I (generally focused on early English language development) and Theory and Methods of ESL II (generally focused on advanced English language development).